Platini withdraws candidacy for FIFA presidency

 "I withdraw my candidacy.
 I can no longer (go through with it).
 I have neither the time, nor the means to go and see the voters, to meet people, and to fight with others," he said in an interview which L'Equipe published on its website.

-"By withdrawing, I chose to fully focus on my defense on a case where there's no talk of corruption, falsification anymore, in which there's nothing left.
+"By withdrawing, I chose to fully focus on my defence on a case where there's no talk of corruption, falsification anymore, in which there's nothing left.

 "It's a matter of schedule, but it's not just that.
 How do you win an election when you're prevented from campaigning?"